openela/openela-documentation/openela8/topics/fsadmin-ManagingtheExtFileSystem.md

 ## Checking and Repairing an Ext File System

 ## Changing the Frequency of File System Checking for Ext File Systems

+---

+Copyright © 2023, Oracle and/or its affiliates.